coder-shubham-bisht/httpwebservertask/SERVERDOC.md

 $ bash ws-start-maintainance.sh

 ## 3. To disable maintaintance mode in  web server
-this will give users Service Unavailable Error with status code 503.

 **execute the below command**
 $ bash ws-stop-maintainance.sh

 ## 4. To enable Internal Server error in web server
+this will give users Internal Server Error with status code 500.
 **execute the below command in the terminal**
 $ bash  ws-start-server-error.sh